German media firm seeks damages from Ecclestone for F1 sale

 "I'm doing what I do, and that's it.
 I'm committed to Formula One," he said.

-Ecclestone, who has a personal fortune of more than 2 billion pounds ($3.2 billion), has always said he has no plans to retire but has added he would step aside if convicted in Germany, where a court is expected to decide next year whether he should stand trial on bribery charges related to the sale to CVC.
+Ecclestone, who has a personal fortune of more than 2 billion pounds, has always said he has no plans to retire but has added he would step aside if convicted in Germany, where a court is expected to decide next year whether he should stand trial on bribery charges related to the sale to CVC.

 Gerhard Gribkowsky, former chief risk officer at BayernLB, has been jailed for more than eight years for tax evasion and bribery after taking a $44 million payment from Ecclestone as part of the deal.